reactioncommerce/reaction-docs/developer/tutorial/creating-a-payment-provider-plugin.md

 ### Methods

-In the lib directory you need to modify/implement the methods provided here.In this file mostly what you are doing is just providing a way for the client to call the server side methods.
+In the lib directory you need to modify/implement the methods provided here.
+In this file mostly what you are doing is just providing a way for the client to call the server side methods.
 If you method does not require any parameters you may not need the `accountOptions` method but most payment methods should implement `authorize`, `capture`, `refund`,